CAFECA-IO/KnowledgeManagement/Blockchain/ai_and_blockchain.md

-# Unleashing the Power of AI and Blockchain: A Synergistic Revolution
+# Unleashing the Power of AI and Blockchain

 ## Preface